Shiriny24/colossus/docs/source/installation.rst

     OK

-If any errors occur, please send the output to the developer (benedikt.diemer@cfa.harvard.edu).
+If any errors occur, please send the output to the developer.